Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 Patients with circadian rhythm disorders, shift work sleep disorder, or age-related sleep decline may benefit most from epithalon's ability to restore natural melatonin production and normalize sleep-wake cycles.
 The cycling protocol also makes it cost-effective for long-term management.

 Before starting any peptide therapy, consult with a qualified physician who can assess your individual health status, current medications, and treatment goals.
-A comprehensive evaluation should include sleep study results if available, hormone level testing, and discussion of potential interactions with existing treatments.
+A thorough evaluation should include sleep study results if available, hormone level testing, and discussion of potential interactions with existing treatments.

 Strategic peptide combinations can enhance sleep outcomes when properly supervised by experienced physicians.
 The most common and well-studied combination involves DSIP for immediate sleep induction paired with ipamorelin for long-term sleep architecture improvement and recovery enhancement.